-You can choose any level of payment up to 10% yearly of your investment amount.
+The trustees can choose any level of payment up to 10% yearly of the investment amount.
 Please remember, however, that the value of the Bond will reduce if the amount withdrawn exceeds the rate at which the Bond grows.
 There may also be income tax implications where payments exceed 5% each year.